 In LCD 3D printers, 3D prints must be post-processed thoroughly in order to ensure that the 3D models don’t crack and can last longer.
 It also gives your 3D models a smoother finish.
 So how does this process work?
 Sanitizing alcohol must be prepared to thoroughly clean your 3D print(s) until the surface isn’t reflective anymore.
 Use an air gun to dry your 3D model or just set it aside for an hour or so.

 You can then use a curing lamp or natural sunlight to cure your 3D prints.
-We recommend using one of Phrozen’s Curing lamps for best results.
+We recommend using one of Phrozen Curing lamps for best results.

 For FDM 3D printers, you can choose to sand and polish your 3D models for a better finish, though layer lines on 3D models are usually clearly visible even after the post-processing process is complete.

 While printing with resin 3D prints, the end results are much more smoother and detailed, effectively removing most of the layer lines present on the 3D model.

-Phrozen’s LCD 3D printers offer a wide range of applications that include jewelry 3D printing, dental 3D printing, industrial applications, as well as other 3D printing projects.
+Phrozen LCD 3D printers offer a wide range of applications that include jewelry 3D printing, dental 3D printing, industrial applications, as well as other 3D printing projects.
 LCD 3D printers are capable of printing out detailed 3D models with extremely high accuracy and resolution.
-To learn more about the different applications for resin 3D printing, please click here.
+To learn more about other resin 3D printing applications, please click here.

 In comparison, FDM 3D printers have a more limited range of applications which include prototyping and manufacturing of parts as it is unable to create detailed 3D models that are needed for professional applications such as dental 3D printing and jewelry 3D printing.

 Phrozen resins are available for $29.99-$99.99, while PLA filaments typically cost around $25-$75.